Lee Tracy: Film career

 In 1929, Tracy arrived in Hollywood, where he played a news reporter in several films, although he was not cast in that role for the 1931 screen version of The Front Page.
-Despite Tracy's success portraying the character Hildy Johnson in the Broadway production, the film's producers did not believe he possessed sufficient star power to attract large audiences to cinemas to see the comedy drama.
+Despite Tracy's success portraying the character Hildy Johnson in the Broadway production, the film's producers didn't think he had enough star power to attract large audiences to movie theaters.
 They instead cast Pat O'Brien in the part.
 Undeterred, Tracy continued to gain admirers of his work among studio executives and moviegoers.
+Rather than signing with a single studio, Tracy freelanced among various studios.

+In 1932 Harry Cohn, president of then-minor-league Columbia Pictures, wanted to hire Lee Tracy but was concerned about Tracy's fondness for alcohol.
+Cohn's biographer Bob Thomas quotes from Cohn's discussion with Tracy:

-In 1932 he again received praise for his portrayal of Alvin Roberts, a Walter Winchell-type gossip columnist, in Blessed Event (1932).
+In 1932 Tracy again received praise for his portrayal of Alvin Roberts, a Walter Winchell-type gossip columnist, in Blessed Event (1932).
 That same year, he played Lupe Vélez's frenetic manager in Gregory LaCava's The Half-Naked Truth.
 The year 1933 attracted further attention to Tracy as he starred as a columnist in Advice to the Lovelorn and portrayed John Barrymore's agent in the director George Cukor's highly successful production Dinner at Eight.